Grantparton/in-memory-filesystem/README.md

 a_file!
 %
 ```

+Note that you can always run `fs -h` to understand the different startup
+options.

 The commands used to navigate are similar to those use in the Unix File System.
 An important thing to note is that all of these commands support the special